renswilderom/renswilderom.github.io/like.md

 _What am I listening to?_
 * [Winds of Change](https://www.rollingstone.com/culture/culture-features/wind-of-change-cia-propaganda-cold-war-podcast-1027873/){:target="_blank"} (Some of the best things I came across in recent years consist of podcasts.
-This one asks the question whether the CIA exercises "soft power" through the production of culture, and in particular if they attempted to do so through the 1980s ballad rock band the Scorpions).
+This one asks the question whether the CIA exercises "soft power" through the production of culture, and, in particular, if they attempted to do so through the 1980s ballad rock band the Scorpions.
+Yes, this is a wild story :)).
 * [Nice white parents](https://www.nytimes.com/2020/07/23/podcasts/nice-white-parents-serial.html){:target="_blank"} (podcast, morality, ethnography, 10/10).